Sechaba-M/Sechaba-M/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the Jupyter notebooks in the specified order to execute the data preprocessing, EDA, feature engineering, model training, and evaluation.
-4. [Include any additional instructions or considerations for running the project]

 ## Contributors
 - Sechaba Machaba